-Call 111 and select option 2 when prompted for Mental Health service for the First Response Service -
+Call 111 and select the mental health option when prompted for Mental Health service for the First Response Service -

 A 24-hour service for people in a mental health crisis.
 This service is for anyone, of any age, living in Cambridgeshire and Peterborough.
 The phone will be answered by a trained mental health professional who will be able to listen to your concerns and help you get the support you need.
 They can offer advice over the phone, put you in contact with the crisis services or even refer you to a Sanctuary - safe places run by Cambridgeshire, Peterborough and South Lincolnshire Mind (CPSL Mind).